Bake or Break

 Ingredients

-You only need four ingredients to make this simple lemon curd.
-Here are some notes about the ingredients, but be sure to see the recipe below for the specifics.
+You only need four ingredients to make this simple homemade lemon curd.
+These are some notes on the ingredients.
+Be sure to scroll down to the printable recipe card below the post for the full amounts and recipe details.

 • Lemons – You’ll need about 6 medium lemons for this recipe.
 See my notes below about choosing the best lemons to make curd.